 Clients come into Clear Detox feeling defeated, hopeless, helpless, depressed, and disconnected from life.
 They are unable to stop using drugs and/or alcohol on their own.
 More often than not a family member or friend has been the bridge connecting a client to substance abuse treatment.

-There is no such thing as “one-size-fits-all” treatment for dual-diagnosis and drug and alcohol use disorders.
+There is no such thing as a “one-size-fits-all” treatment for dual-diagnosis and drug and alcohol use disorders.
 Each individual comes into treatment with their own set of circumstances such as type of addiction, mental health diagnosis, medical and treatment history, family and social dynamics, behaviors, and more.
-This requires a treatment and aftercare plan that addresses each of these factors individually and is conducive to long lasting recovery.
+This requires a treatment and aftercare plan that addresses each of these factors individually and is conducive to long-lasting recovery.

 Only minutes from the beach, Clear’s Dual-Diagnosis program offers a safe and welcoming environment in Los Angeles.
 Our compassionate and experienced clinical staff integrate wellness of the body, mind, and heart into the daily lives of clients to help them free themselves from the grip of addiction and teach them healthy and adaptable coping mechanisms.

-Clients are welcomed into an intimate residential setting with 24/7 medical professionals to support acute withdrawal of drugs and alcohol during the detox phase of treatment.
+Clients are welcomed into an intimate residential setting with 24/7 medical professionals to support the acute withdrawal of drugs and alcohol during the detox phase of treatment.
 Clients are provided with weekly psychiatry, individual therapy, and case management sessions with their dedicated care team.
-Daily group sessions focus on treating both drug and/or alcohol addiction and mental health including relapse prevention, meditation, art therapy, and 12 step meetings.
+Daily group sessions focus on treating both drug and/or alcohol addiction and mental health including relapse prevention, meditation, art therapy, and 12-step meetings.
 During their stay, therapists and case managers work with each client in creating an aftercare plan that includes housing arrangements and outpatient treatment so that once they discharge from the detox, they seamlessly step down into a lower level of care.